FIT-Focus: 2025 Fall Sessions

 Participants stay in dormitories which can accommodate up to 20 people.

-• The Shasta County FIT session is hosted at Camp McCumber in Shingletown, CA.
+• The Shasta County FIT session is hosted at Elevate Camps in Shingletown, CA.

-Summer temperatures can be hot during the day 100 deg F (38 deg C) but cool at night 55 deg F (12 deg C).
+Summer temperatures can range from 95 degrees during the day degrees F (35 degrees C) but a cool 55 degrees F (12 degrees C) at night.
 The annual precipitation is about 40 inches, part of which falls as snow.

 • The Humboldt County FIT session is hosted at Cal Poly Humboldt in Arcata, CA.